-Old Orchard Church October 18, 2009 - 10:15-11:45 am.
+Old Orchard Church September 15, 2013 - 10:15 to 11:50 a.m.

-Celebrating Jesus Christ in the Greatest Commandment: The Law of Love
+Celebrating Jesus Christ, in the Greatest Commandment: The Law of Love

-Before the foundation of the world God loved us; His love is the root of all things: the fount of every blessing, the comfort in every pain, the hope for every last thing out of joint in the world!
+Before the foundation of the world God loved us;

+His love is the root of all things:

+the fount of every blessing,

+the comfort in every pain,

+the hope for every last thing out of joint in the world!

-The law of love is the law of the world, And God calls the redeemed to live that law -to love him more than we love all others, and loving him, to love all others as they need to be loved: as we love ourselves.
+The law of love is the law of the world,

+And God calls the redeemed to live it-

+to love him more than we love all others,

+and loving him,

+to love all others as they need to be loved:

+as we love ourselves.

-Praise be to Christ the Son for his everlasting love!
+Praise be to Christ the Son, for bearing in his own body the guilt of our violations of love.